srbharadwaj/portfolio_tracker/README.md

 # Mutual fund portfolio Tracker

-A simple DIY mutual fund tracker written in python
+A simple DIY mutual fund tracker written in python.
+For more info, please check the post https://duddukaasu.wordpress.com/2020/08/04/how-do-you-track-your-portfolio/

 **How to use**
 -